 A study by the Center for American Progress found that replacing an employee costs around 20% of their compensation.
 A high personnel turnover rate can be quite expensive for your company.
 These are just a few of the factors that make it challenging to locate, entice, and keep top talent even when your hiring process is efficient.
 There is no ideal hiring procedure.
 Additionally, numerous teams experience the effects of frequent hiring errors.

 Recruiting new employees can occasionally seem like a difficult chore, and choosing the wrong technique and hiring procedure can be expensive and time-consuming.
-By avoiding few hiring errors, you can develop a recruitment strategy that is strong, effective, and fair.
+By avoiding a few hiring errors, you can develop a recruitment strategy that is strong, effective, and fair.
 This will give you an advantage over rivals, allow you to secure the greatest and most diverse talent available, and, most importantly, enhance the candidate’s experience and journey.

 Interview questions that aren’t appropriate